 What is Spinach?

 Spinach is a leafy green plant native to central and western Asia.
 Its leaves are a popular edible vegetable, that can be eaten cooked or raw.
-Spinach is well known for its high iron and vitamin content, from the Popeye sailor comics, where he becomes physically stronger after consuming it.
+Spinach is well known for its high iron and vitamin content, and interestingly from the Popeye Sailor comics, where he becomes physically stronger after consuming it.

 What does Spinach taste like?